 15 Foods Nutritionists Try to Eat Every Day

 Nutritionists are nuts about nuts, and for good reason.
 They provide plant-based protein, heart-healthy fats, and fiber to keep you feeling satisfied.
-Kristie LeBeau, RDN, a dietitian in Redlands, California, eats nuts every day because “research has shown they have many health benefits including promoting a healthy weight and a reduction in heart disease risk factors.”
+Kristie LeBeau, RD, a dietitian in Redlands, California, eats nuts every day because “research has shown they have many health benefits including promoting a healthy weight and a reduction in heart disease risk factors.”

 Whether it’s spinach or kale in their smoothies, big salads at lunch or roasted Brussels sprouts at dinner, greens are on nutritionists’ daily menu.
 They’re rich in nutrients such as folate, a B vitamin you need for healthy red blood cells, beta-carotene and lutein for healthy eyes, and vitamin K for blood clotting.

 Melissa Groves, RDN, owner of Avocado Grove Nutrition in Portsmouth, New Hampshire, eats her greens daily.
 She explains, “A recent study showed that people who ate at least one serving a day of leafy greens experienced slower cognitive decline than people who didn’t, equating to being 11 years younger!”
 Check out the healthiest vegetables you can eat.

 As a nutritionist, I have some avocado every day on toast, as a dip for vegetables, and as a good fat in my desserts.
 Try my Chocolate Avocado Truffles and my Mint Chocolate Avocado Pudding for healthy treats you can feel good about eating.
 Avocados are packed with heart-healthy monounsaturated fat, also known as omega-9s.
 This creamy fruit is also a good source of fiber for healthy digestion.
 Plus, avocados are a good source of vitamin K, a nutrient that’s important for bone health.
 Read up on the 17 best healthy-eating secrets from nutritionists.